 Breathtaking views and natural beauty abound on both islands.
 Still, there are advantages and disadvantages to visiting either paradise, so take your time when trying to decide on which island to go to first.

 We’ll go over some of the most common questions you may have that should help you make your final decision and get the most out of your Hawaiian vacation!

 Kauai vs Maui Family Vacation

-Unlike Maui, beaches in Kauai tend to be less family-friendly due to temperamental weather patterns, which result in rough and unpredictable wave formations.
-But for adventurous souls or those traveling solo, Kauai’s rugged and rustic feel might make it an ideal destination.
+Unlike Maui, beaches in Kauai tend to be less family-friendly due to temperamental weather patterns, resulting in rough and unpredictable wave formations.
+But for adventurous souls or those traveling solo, Kauai’s rugged and rustic feel makes it an ideal destination.